Jos: Political divisions

+Jos North

 The Local Government Council administration is headquartered here.
 Jos North is the commercial nerve centre of the state as it houses the state's branch of Nigeria's Central Bank and the headquarters of the commercial banks are mostly located here as well as the currency exchanges along Ahmadu Bello Way.
 Moreover, all basic and essential services can be found in Jos North from the Jos Main market (terminus) to the Kabong or Rukuba Road satellite market.
 Due to recent communal clashes, however, a lot of commercial activities are shifting to Jos South.

 The palace and office of the Gbong Gwom Jos (traditional ruler of Jos) are located in an area in Jos North called Jishe in the Berom language.
 In 1956, Her Majesty Queen Elizabeth II together with her consort Prince Philip had a weekend stopover to rest at Jishe during her Nigeria tour.
 Jishe was known at that time as Tudun Wada cottage.
 Jos North has a significant slum.
 Jos North is the location of the University of Jos and its teaching hospital at Laminga & the National Commission for Museums and Monuments.
 The Nigerian Film Institute is also located in Jos-North at the British America junction along Murtala Mohammed way.
 Both the Evangelical Church Winning All (ECWA) and the Church of Christ in Nations (COCIN) are headquartered in this part of the metropolis.
+The Roman Catholic Ecclesiastical province of Jos and seat of the Metropolitan (Archbishop) is located in Jos North.
+Hospitals like the Plateau State Specialist Hospital and the Bingham University Teaching Hospital are located here.
+There is also the famous Hill Station Hotel and Plateau Hotel Rock Garden located in Jos North.